A49009-HM/MH/README.md

 # Presentation

-This github account is just for academic use.
+My name is Hélio, and this github account is just for academic use.
+I'm a student at ISEL.